All Episodes

 Now, I want to get back to this other issue, which I think is really, really important here.

-So if the Steele interview goes on fifteen hours and we both agree, anything other than what he said under oath in Great Britain and an interrogatory would result should result in a perjury charge for him.
+So if the Steele interview goes on 15 hours and we both agree anything other than what he said under oath in Great Britain and an interrogatory would result, should result in a perjury charge for him.

 But this is a pretty big development that all of this is now happening at this late hour.

-Uh he's the general counsel represented Clinton, represented the DNC, involved in the Podesta group.
+He's a general counsel, represented Clinton, represented the DNC, involved in the Podesta group.

 I mean, this guy has his fingers in just about everything.

-And that's where a steel, you know, interview talking about who did he talk to and who does that person work for becomes pivotal and truly understanding.
+And that's where a Steele interview talking about who did he talk to and who does that person work for becomes pivotal and truly understanding.

-And it gets to another point, Sean, which is I worry about a cover it up cover-up based on classification.
+And it gets to another point, Sean, which is I worry about a cover-up based on classification.

 I've been to this rodeo before.